thewatermethod/thewatermethod.com/posts/basarab.md

 **The Spider** wears a black cloak and runs a gang of child thieves/blackmailers known as the Webring.
 She is alternately a revolutionary, a thief, an idealist, and a murderer.
 Nothing is beneath her in her quest to free the spirits of mankind from the boot of the nobles.

-**Orne** is the mercurial librarian of the Alchemists.
-They know nearly everything and will answer nearly every question, given that the person asking is an alchemist in good standing.
+**Orne** is the mercurial librarian of the Gilded.
+They know nearly everything and will answer nearly every question, given that the person asking is an Gilded in good standing.
 Of course, they believe in the Great Transfusion that is Coming without reservation.